rpytel1/supercomputing-labs/lab2/blogpost.md

 ![Figure 8: GC time](./images/garbage-collector/times.png)

 In the following figures, the cpu, memory and network utilizations are presented when G1GC was used.
 A slight improvement to all these metrics compared to the results obtained for our best performing configuration from the [Code optimization](#code-optimization) section can be observed.
-In particular, the cpu utilization has increased up to 55.7%, the memory usage to 431 GB, and the network bandwidth to 17.9 GB/sec.
+In particular, the cpu utilization has increased up 55.7%, the memory usage to 431 GB, and the network bandwidth to 17.9 GB/sec.

 ![Figure 9: GC cpu](./images/garbage-collector/cpu.png)